-• KIN 702 Independent Studies cannot be taken as one of the two required Ph.D. courses; although, it can

-- service courses, such as (but not limited to) EDU 750, and SGS 101 & 201, do not count towards the Kinesiology course requirements for Ph.D. - both Ph.D. level Directed Reading courses, KIN 713 and KIN 714, require that a detailed course outline containing the reading lists and method of evaluation be filed with the Graduate Administrator. - evaluation of KIN 713 includes the writing and grading of a research grant proposal relevant to the topic of the reading course.
+- KINESIOL 702 Independent Studies cannot be taken as one of the two required Ph.D. courses; although, it can be taken as an extra course.
+This course is designed for MSc students. - service courses, such as (but not limited to) EDU 750, and SGS 101 & 201, do not count towards the Kinesiology course requirements for Ph.D. - KINESIOL 713, Ph.D. level Directed Reading course, requires that a detailed course outline containing the reading lists and method of evaluation be filed with the Graduate Academic Program Assistant.

-If you have questions about whether the course you are considering qualifies towards your program requirements, please contact the Associate Chair, Grad Studies PRIOR to taking the course.
+If you have questions about whether the course you are considering qualifies towards your program requirements, please contact the Associate Chair - Graduate Studies PRIOR to taking the course.